bloom-lang/bud/docs/modules.md

 Extending the existing functionality of a BUD program can be achieved in a number of ways.
 The simplest (but arguably least flexible) is via basket overriding, as described in the Hello example above.

 The import system can be used to implement finer-grained overriding, at the collection level.
 Consider a module BlackBox that provides an input interface __iin__ and an output interface __iout__.
-Suppose that we wish to ``use'' BlackBox, but need to provide additional functionality.
+Suppose that we wish to "use" BlackBox, but need to provide additional functionality.
 We may extend one or both of its interfaces by _import_'ing BlackBox, redeclaring the interfaces, and gluing them together.
 For example, the module UsesBlackBox shown below interposes additional logic (indicated by ellipses) upstream of BlackBox's input interface, and provides ``extended'' BlackBox functionality.

     module UsesBlackBox
       import BlackBox => :bb